ksahlin/strobealign/README.md

 The average read length of the input is normally estimated from the first 500 reads, but can also be explicitly set with `-r`.

-### Pre-computing an index
+### Pre-computing an index (`.sti`)

 By default, strobealign creates a new index every time the program is run.
-Depending on CPU, indexing a human-sized genome takes 2 to 5 minutes, which is fast compared to mapping many millions of reads.
+Depending on CPU, indexing a human-sized genome takes 1 to 2 minutes, which is not long compared to mapping many millions of reads.
 However, for repeatedly mapping small libraries, it is faster to pre-generate an index on disk and use that.
-Keep in mind though that an index file can become large (8 GiB for the human genome) and reading it from disk also takes time.

 To create an index, use the `--create-index` option.
 Since strobealign needs to know the read length, either provide it with